rcorbish/Autoencode/README.md

-# Remix
+# Autoencode
-Attempt to use a LSTM to analyze mp3 songs
+Use a deep belief autoencoder to analyze MNIST digits